daved01/Adversarial_Examples_GANs/docs/_pages/02-2_Implementation-FGSM.md

     return image_tilde
 {% endhighlight %}

-We have to provide $$\epsilon$$ normalized with 255.
-Since we standardize and scale the data in the data preparation we have to divide epsilons channel-wise by the standard deviation (line 17).
-We clip the values to the range of the original image in line 27, which is equivalent to keeping the values in the range of [0, 1] for an image which has not been standardized and scaled.
+In the data preparation step, the data is both normalized and standardized; therefore $$\epsilon$$ has to be as well. $$\epsilon$$ is normalized by dividing it by 255 and standardized by dividing it by the standard deviation of the data (line 17).
+The images are then clipped to ensure that the image's pixel values are between 0 and 255 after destandardization and denormalization.

 We investigate how the FGSM attack performs in the Results section.